xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ```bash
 kubectl patch storageclass efs-provisioner -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"true"}}}'
 ```
-* After deploying the nfs helm chart, execute the below command to get StorageClass name which can be used in values.yaml file for parameter `Persistence.StorageClass`
+* After deploying the efs helm chart, execute the below command to get StorageClass name which can be used in values.yaml file for parameter `Persistence.StorageClass`
 ```bash
 kubectl get storageclass
 ```